Alkyne: Structure and bonding

 In acetylene, the H–C≡C bond angles are 180°.
 By virtue of this bond angle, alkynes are rod-like.
-Correspondingly, cyclic alkynes are rare.
-Benzyne cannot be isolated.
+Correspondingly, cyclic alkynes are rare due to bond strain.
+As such, benzyne cannot be isolated.

 The C≡C bond distance of 118 picometers (for C_{2}H_{2}) is much shorter than the C=C distance in alkenes (132 pm, for C_{2}H_{4}) or the C–C bond in alkanes (153 pm).

 Illustrative alkynes: a, acetylene, b, two depictions of propyne, c, 1-butyne, d, 2-butyne, e, the naturally occurring 1-phenylhepta-1,3,5-triyne, and f, the strained cycloheptyne.
 Triple bonds are highlighted blue.

 The triple bond is very strong with a bond strength of 839 kJ/mol.
-The sigma bond contributes 369 kJ/mol, the first pi bond contributes 268 kJ/mol.
-The second pi bond 202 kJ/mol.
+The sigma bond contributes 369 kJ/mol, the two pi bonds contribute 268 kJ/mol and 202 kJ/mol.
 Bonding is usually discussed in the context of molecular orbital theory, which recognizes triple bond arising from the overlap of s and p orbitals.
 In terms of valence bond theory, the carbon atoms in an alkyne bond are sp hybridized which means they each have two unhybridized p orbitals and two sp hybrid orbitals.
 Overlap of an sp orbital from each atom forms one sp–sp sigma bond.
 Each p orbital on one atom overlaps one on the other atom, forming two pi bonds, giving a total of three bonds.
-The remaining sp orbital on each atom can form a sigma bond to another atom.
-For example, to hydrogen atoms in the parent acetylene.
+The remaining sp orbital on each atom can form a sigma bond to another atom (e.g., to hydrogen atoms in the parent acetylene).
 The two sp orbitals project on opposite sides of the carbon atom.